Rules for entry to Commonwealth International Beauty Pageants

 22. Participation in other pageants/contests: Pageant queens will not participate in any other beauty pageant or contest without MCPL’s prior written permission.

-23. Invitations by Third Parties: Pageant queens must not accept any public invitation from any third party at home or abroad unless it has been endorsed by the organisation.
+23. Invitations by Third Parties: Pageant queens must not accept any public invitation from any third party at home or abroad unless it has been endorsed by the organization.
 Upon receiving a public invitation from any third party, every queen must immediately inform MCPL of the invitation so that they may carry out necessary safety checks to ensure that the invitation is safe for the queen and will not compromise her safety & security in any way.
 This rule does not affect invitations of a personal nature:

 A. which do not address and are not aimed at the invitee in her capacity as a queen or member of the pageant, and